Managing an entire tagging implementation can be a complex task, even if you’re using Google Tag Manager (GTM).

 Automatically inspect the data layer

-You can verify that all the rules in your Google Tag Manager implementation are firing correctly using features called Web Audits and Web Journeys with ObservePoint.
-The Web Audits feature enables you to check rules at a page level and ensure your tags are properly functioning, while the Web Journeys feature allows you to check the rules associated with user flows and sequences on your site.
+Triggers can get messy as your tagging implementation changes over time.
+You can verify that all the triggers in your Google Tag Manager implementation are firing correctly using ObservePoint's Audits and Journeys.
+The Audits feature enables you to check triggers at a page level and ensure your tags are properly functioning, while the Journeys feature allows you to check the rules associated with user flows and sequences on your site.

 Keep GTM Running Efficiently with ObservePoint

-When using tag management software like GTM, you need to recognize that maintaining the integrity of that solution is not a one time thing.
+When using tag management software like GTM, you need to recognize that maintaining the integrity of that solution is not a one time activity.
 You can’t simply set and forget your GTM solution and hope for a dependable implementation now and into the future.
-Maintaining your implementation requires ongoing management, either through manual efforts or automation, though using automation is a much more effective solution.

 If you decide to utilize automation, ObservePoint’s validation software will allow you to ensure that your GTM solution is currently functioning as desired, and that your solution will continue to do so as you move forward.
 With this knowledge and peace of mind, you can confidently ensure your website is providing your customers with great experiences.